Audit Processes and Services

 Audits are initiated by Internal Audits with input from the President and senior management of the University.
 We identify audit areas in an audit cycle plan approved by the University President.

-Audit results are reported to the auditee, the Management Audit Committee, the University President and the Audit Committee of the Board of Trustees.
+Audit results are reported to the auditee, the Management Audit and Compliance Committee, the University President and the Audit Committee of the Board of Trustees.
 Consultations can be requested by any University administrator.
 The results are reported only to the administrator requesting the consultation.

 Action Plan Completion and Reviews

 Internal Audits performs the initial follow-up reviews approximately 30 days to five months after the completion of an audit.
-Internal Audits is required to advise the President and Audit Committee of the Board of Trustees, via our quarterly follow-up reports, of any areas that have not implemented the agreed upon corrective actions/solutions.
+Internal Audits is required to advise the President and Audit Committee of the Board of Trustees, via our semi-annual follow-up reports, of any areas that have not implemented the agreed upon corrective actions/solutions.

 Developed Solutions Status (DSS) Form